 What are Dynamic Ads?

-We call these ads dynamic because their content varies depending on user behaviour and other available data.
+We call these ads dynamic because their content varies depending on user behavior and other available data.
 Dynamic ads are created with the sole purpose of targeting a specific set of audiences and delivering a relevant message.
 These ads are responsive and require changes as per the viewer’s demand.
+In other words, dynamic ads are here to retarget a lead and prompt them to convert.

 Pros

-1. Interactive and Personalised:
+Interactive and Personalized

-Dynamic ads vary depending on user behaviour.
+Dynamic ads vary depending on user behavior.
 The changes are based on data related to users’ interests, demands, the next step after seeing the ad, etc. The basic elements in dynamic ads are products, different styles, prices, and/or discounts.

 These ads bring in brand loyalty as the user gets to see relevant messages or content on these ads.
 For example, if your shopping cart has an item and you haven’t yet purchased it, the brand will show you ads related to discounts on the same item to prompt you to complete the purchase.
 The user is most likely to visit you again.